jckarter/clay/doc/language-reference.md

             println(x);
     }

-`for` loops are implemented in terms of `while` loops using the `iterator`, `hasNext?`, and `next` [operator functions].
+`for` loops are implemented in terms of `while` loops using the `iterator`, `hasNext?`, and `next` [operator functions](#operatorfunctions).
 Before the loop is entered, `iterator(expr)` is called to derive an iterator object for the sequence.
 Within the loop, on each iteration, `hasNext?(iter)` is called to test whether the iterator has more values, and if true, `next(iter)` is called to fetch the next result from the iterator.
 The return values from `next` are bound to the loop variables, and the loop body is then executed.

     // Example
     main() {